Energy Bills Support

-- Customers on fixed-rate deals will be eligible for a discount of ‘up to’ 19.9p/kWh for electricity and 4.8p/kWh for gas, reducing to 13.6p/kWh for electricity and 3.9p/kWh for gas from January 2023.
+- Customers on fixed-rate deals eligible for a discount of ‘up to’ 19.9p/kWh for electricity and 4.8p/kWh for gas, reducing to 13.6p/kWh for electricity and 3.9p/kWh for gas from January 2023.

-- If your current deal is already below the average price for standard tariffs, no discount will be applied.
+- If your deal was already below the average price for standard tariffs, no discount was applied.